sbk2k1/Carvana-Unet-Pytorch-Implementation/Readme.md

 i.
 I could not train the model due to limitations in computational resources and because google colab cannot install
    albumentations library.

 ii.
-Images as they are predicted will be saved in Prediction_example folder
+Images as they are predicted will be saved in Prediction_example folder.

 iii.
 Model will be saved in "my_checkpoint.pth.tar"